Do you know when to send tasks one email at a time?Last updated by Tiago Araújo [SSW] 2 months ago.See history

 As per the examples above, if you are requesting many smaller tasks under the same topic, you should group them in the same email.
 In this case, number each task that you wish to be completed.

-Figure: Bad Example - One email for multiple unrelated tasks (Domains and CSS)
+Figure: Bad example - One email for multiple unrelated tasks (domains vs styling)

-If you have a very large task that requires days of work, it is also better to break it up and send separate emails.
-So that big task "Boil the Ocean" would become several emails with consistent subjects:
+If you have a very large task that requires days of work, it is also better to break it up and send separate related emails.
+A big task like "Boil the Ocean" would become several emails with consistent subjects:

 - "Boil the Ocean #1",